 Well, it depends.
 This is a commonly asked question, but will vary depending on your provider, and how long you’ve had the policy.

 Cancelling your car insurance at renewal

-Best time to cancel your car insurance !
-You won’t have to pay administrative fees or whatever, you can compare car insurance quotes
+This is the best time to cancel your car insurance!
+You won't have to pay administrative fees or whatever, you can compare car insurance quotes.

 Cancelling car insurance during the term

 When cancelling during the term, you may have to pay car insurance fees.
 It depends on the provider, but it can be low or quite expensive, check on your policy what it is indicated about car insurance fees.